PEG Evidence Categories

 |---|---|---|

-| Linkage disequilibrium | LD | Variant is highly correlated with another variant and may act as a proxy. |
+| Linkage disequilibrium | LD | Assessment of whether variant is correlated with another variant of interest and may act as a proxy. |

-| Finemapping and credible sets | FM | Finemapping results, or variant is in a credible set with high posterior probability of being causal. |
+| Finemapping and credible sets | FM | Finemapping results - probability of variant being causal within a credible set, using Bayesian or probabilistic models |

-| Colocalisation | COLOC | Variant affects multiple traits (e.g. a complex trait and gene expression data) at the same locus. |
+| Colocalisation | COLOC | Variant affects two traits (typically a complex trait and a molecular phenotype) at the same locus. |

-| Molecular QTL | QTL | eQTL, sQTL, pQTL.
-Variant affects gene expression or splicing or protein level. |
+| Molecular QTL | QTL | Variant affects a molecular phenotype, e.g. gene expression (eQTL), splicing (sQTL), or protein expression (pQTL). |

 | Mendelian Randomization (MR) | MR | Uses genetic variants as proxies for exposures to test their causal effect on outcomes. |

-| Regulatory region | REG | Variant lies in open chromatin or enhancer/promoter elements in relevant tissue. |
+| Regulatory region | REG | Variant lies in open chromatin or enhancer/promoter elements in relevant tissue (e.g. ATAC-seq, DNase-seq, or histone mark data) |

-| Chromatin interaction | 3D | Variant physically contacts gene promoter via 3D structure. |
+| Chromatin interaction | CHROMATIN | Variant lies in a region physically interacting with a gene promoter via 3D chromatin architecture (e.g. Hi-C, Capture-C data). |

-| Predicted functional impact | FUNC | Variant predicted to disrupt gene/protein function or regulatory motifs. |
+| Predicted functional impact | FUNC | Variant predicted to disrupt gene/protein function or regulatory motifs, e.g. via SIFT, PolyPhen, CADD. |

-| Proximity to gene (distance) | PROX | Variant is located within or near gene boundaries. |
+| Proximity to gene (distance) | PROX | Assessment of whether variant is within or near gene boundaries. |

-| Genome-wide association (GWAS) signal | GWAS | P-value from source GWAS for association of variant with trait specified in metadata file. |
+| Genome-wide association (GWAS) signal | GWAS | P-value from source GWAS for association of variant with trait specified in metadata file |

-| PheWAS (Phenome-Wide Association Study) | PHEWAS | Variant is associated with multiple traits โ may reveal pleiotropic effects. |
+| PheWAS (Phenome-Wide Association Study) | PHEWAS | Variant is associated with multiple traits, suggesting pleiotropic effects |

 ๐งฌ Gene-centric ๐งฌโ